Holmes555/workona-to-obsidian/README.md

 ## Note

 Workona To Obsidian is still in early stage as I'm doing it on my free time for my use.
-On this stage it will only import resources, I'm planing to add tabs, notes and tasks transfer as well.
+On this stage it will only import resources, but I'm planing to add tabs, notes and tasks transfer as well.

-If you want to support me: [ko-fi](https://ko-fi.com/holmes555) Feel free to open an issue or contribute.
+If you want to support me: [ko-fi](https://ko-fi.com/holmes555)

+Feel free to open an issue or contribute.